PLAYG0N/mkdocs-panzoom/docs/Usage.md

 # Usage

 !!! info
-    The theme is currently optimized for mkdocs material.
+    The theme is currently optimized for [material for mkdocs](https://squidfunk.github.io/mkdocs-material/).

 ```mermaid